 They replied, "May Allah protect him from this!"

 Then Abdullah came out and said, "I testify that None has the right to be worshipped but Allah and that Muhammad is the Apostle of Allah."

 The Jews then said, "Abdullah is the worst of us and the son of the worst of us," and disparaged him.

 On that Abdullah said, "O Allah's Apostle!
 This is what I was afraid of!"

-The Prophet would have none of it, and with the help of bin Salem forced the Jews of Medina – over whom he had ultimate authority under the negotiated Constitution of Medina – to stick to the old ways, many of which became the news ways of the Koran.
+In the post-Jesus era, the Jews were moving away from the more brutal punishments specified in the Torah, such as the stoning of adulterers.
+Muhammad would have none of it, and with the help of bin Salem, he forced the Jews of Medina, over whom he had ultimate authority under the negotiated Constitution of Medina, to stick to the old ways, many of which became the news ways of the Koran.

 Narrated Abdullah bin Umar:

 The Jews came to Allah's Apostle and told him that a man and a woman from amongst them had committed illegal sexual intercourse.